BSN-Spartan/NC-PolygonEdge/README.md

-### Node Signature
+### 5.3 Node Signature

 After executing the above commands, you will get the following information.
-Please submit it to the locally installed Data Center System when registering the node.
+Please submit it to the locally installed Data Center Management System when registering the node.

 ```
 {